anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Redshift
 * Most other SQL databases

-You can create custom ETL jobs (use Spark under the hood, but you don't need to manage it): trigger-driven, on a schedule, on demand...
+You can create custom ETL jobs (use Spark under the hood, but you don't need to manage it): trigger-driven, on a schedule, on demand... min every 5mins

 Gloue crawler scans data in S3 and creates schema.
 It can run periodically.
 It populates the glue data catalog, stores only the table definition. once catalogued, you can treat your unstructured data as if it was structured.
 Using Quicksight, we can visualize data.